What is AMD FSR (FidelityFX Super Resolution)? What does it do?

 Without a doubt, AMD FSR is useful, and each new version of it brings new improvements.
 Furthermore, I am happy with the high number of games supporting it and that the list is constantly getting longer.
 Before closing this analysis, I’m curious: what’s your opinion about AMD’s FidelityFX Super Resolution technology?
 Do you use it, and in which games?
 Are there any games that you love and aren’t yet compatible with AMD FSR?
 Let me know in the comments below.

-Discover: Entertainment Blog Hardware and Sound Recommended Windows
+Discover: Entertainment Blog Hardware Recommended Windows